 Heather Forest's unique minstrel style of storytelling blends original music, folk guitar, poetry, prose and the sung and spoken word.
 She has toured her repertoire of world folktales for the past thirty years to theatres, major storytelling festivals, and conferences throughout the United States and abroad.

 Ms. Forest's first full-length folktale collection, "Wonder Tales from Around the World" (August House), won the Storytelling World Anthology Award for 1996.
 Its sequel, "Wisdom Tales from Around the World," received the 1997 Storytelling World Anthology Award.
-Her newest anthology, "Ancient and Epic Tales from Around the World published in 2016 by August House has won a NAPPA award and a Parents' Choice Award.
+Her newest anthology, "Ancient and Epic Tales from Around the World published in 2016 by August House has won a NAPPA award, a Parents' Choice Award, a Storytelling World Award, and the Anne Izard Storyteller's Choice Award.

 Ms. Forest has been selected as a recipient of the 1997 Circle of Excellence Award presented by the National Storytelling Association.

 Her many performance credits include The Smithsonian Institution, Washington, D.C., The National Storytelling Festival, TN, The Museum of Modern Art, NY, The Edinburgh Fringe Festival, Scotland, Tales of Graz Festival, Austria, and the Glistening Waters Storytelling Festival, New Zealand.
 She has been a featured teller at major storytelling festivals throughout the United States, a keynote speaker at the National Storytelling Congress (USA), and has taught storytelling and communication arts seminars as a guest lecturer at universities and at the National Storytelling Institute (USA) in Jonesborough, Tennessee.